-- Attackers overload the API by sending more requests than it can handle.
+- Attackers overload the API by sending more requests than they can handle.

 - Attackers send requests at a rate exceeding the API’s processing speed, clogging it up.

-- The size of the requests or some fields in them exceed what the API can process.
+- The size of the requests or some fields in them exceeds what the API can process.